Background

 Diagram featuring the layers of an LA Micro Forest indicating canopy trees, trees, sub-trees, and shrubs & perennials.

 Setting up the forest for maximum success in the LA region requires some changes and adaptations to the traditional Miyawaki Method to account for differences in climate and natural survival strategies of the region’s native flora.
+As such, micro forests in LA have been modeled off of natural woodland habitats, particularly southern oak woodlands and closely associated plant communities.

 Smaller version of Miyawaki forest layers.
 Part of side-by-side comparison of diagrams featuring Miyawaki forest layers and Los Angeles micro forest layers.